Best Flowering Herb Plants for Your Garden - Part One

 "Feverfew, a plant whose fragrance evokes both the garden and the apothecary." - Unknown

 Feverfew has clusters of small, daisy-like white petaled flowers with bright yellow centers that bloom throughout the summer.
 They look like chamomile blossoms but on a taller plant with feathery, almost fern-like leaves.
-This flowering herb was used historically to treat fever and headache (the name is a not so subtle clue), and at one it time was nicknamed "medieval aspirin".
+This delicate flowering herb was used historically to treat fever and headache (the name is a not so subtle clue), and at one it time was nicknamed "medieval aspirin".
 Today, some herbalists suggest that it may be effective as an extract, tea or in capsule form to treat ailments as diverse as migraine, toothache, colitis, arthritis, menstrual cramps and more.

 Growing: